Kōdai-in: Death

-After her death in 1624 and burial within the temple compound, she was posthumously given the name of Hikari no Tenshi or "Angel of Light".
+After her death in 1624 and burial within the temple compound of Kodai-ji, she was posthumously given the name of Hikari no Tenshi or "Angel of Light".

 Her remains would later be unearthed to make way for the sanctuary known as Otama-ya.
-Upon its completion, her remains was interred in there, placed under the wooden statue of herself, alongside the statue of Hideyoshi.
+Upon its completion, her remains were interred there, and placed under the wooden statue of herself, alongside the statue of Hideyoshi.

 Legacy

 The life of this prominent resident of Kyoto is still commemorated in a short street which bears her name.
 Nene's Street (ねねの道, Nene-no-Michi) remains lined with structures built in traditional Kyoto style.
 Nene-no-Michi is located in Higashiyama Ward in eastern Kyoto near Kōdai-ji, Maruyama Park and Yasaka Shrine.

 Mikazuki Munechika (sword)

 Sword made by Sanjō Munechika (三条宗近), One of the Five Swords under Heaven (天下五剣); the name "Mikazuki (三日月)", meaning "crescent moon" refers to the shape of the tempering pattern; owned by Kōdai-in, wife of Toyotomi Hideyoshi who bequeathed it to Tokugawa Hidetada, then handed down in the Tokugawa clan.